-Sandi is an experienced non-executive director in commercial, public and not for profit organisations, including audit, finance and remuneration responsibilities and familiar with governance requirements for both public and private sector activity.
-She is currently a non executive director of EngineeringUK helping to promote the contribution that engineers, engineering and technology make, and to expand the diversity of talent within the sector.
-She spent ten years as Trustee of the Royal Marines Museum, five of these as deputy chair, stepping down in 2012.
+Sandi is an experienced non-executive director in commercial, public and not for profit organisations, including audit, finance and remuneration responsibilities and is familiar with governance requirements for both public and private sector activity.

-Sandi has a reputation for identifying and clarifying key issues, expressing complex matters in a straightforward way, managing conflict and building consensus.
-She has a knowledge of procuements, contracts and dispute resolution, through many years involvement in the management editing of international conditions of contract for engineering projects, good practice manuals and professional publications.
-She successfully completed the MSc Course in Construction Law and Arbitration at King's College London, achieving merit in all modules.
-Following this, she became an accredited mediator with the Centre for Dispute Resolution, skills she applies to day to day management, as well as dispute resolution.
+Sandi has a reputation for identifying and clarifying key issues, expressing complex matters in a straightforward way, managing conflict and building consensus. he has a knowledge of procurement, contracts and dispute resolution, through many years involvement in the management editing of international conditions of contract for engineering projects, good practice manuals and professional publications.
+She successfully completed the MSc course in Construction Law & Arbitration at Kings College London in 1996, achieving merit in all modules.
+Following this she became an accredited mediator with the Centre for Dispute Resolution, skills she applies to day to day management, as well as dispute resolution.

 A passionate advocate for engineering and construction, Sandi believes that performance would improve if more women were involved and has campaigned for many years for changes that would attract and retain them.
-She has edited and contributed to a number of key reports on the issues around diversity in construction.
-She leads the Association of Women in Property national mentoring programme, which brings together women across a variety of disciplines in order to improve business performance as well as personal development through greater understanding of the property and built environment process.
+She has edited and contributed to a number of of key reports on the issues around diversity in construction.
+She leads the Association of Women in Property national mentoring programme, which bring together women across a variety of disciplines in order to improve business performance as well as personal development through greater understanding oaf the property and built environment process.

 Between 2006 and 2011 Sandi was Vice Chair of the Governing Body of the UK Resource Centre for Women in Science, Engineering, Construction and Technology, set up and funded by DIUS to address the under-representation of women in these sectors following the Set Fair report by Baroness Susan Greenfield.

 Sandi was appointed OBE in 1998 for her work promoting women in construction, became a Fellow of the Chartered Institute of Building in 2002 and was awarded an honorary doctorate by Sheffield Hallam University in 2005.
-In 2012 she was appointed a Companion of the Chartered Management Institute in 2012.
+She received a First Women of Property award in 2008.
 She was listed in Who's Who in 2012.